 Almost every student is eligible to take out a limited amount of federal student loans through the William D. Ford Federal Direct Loan Program.

 For those with financial need, some or all of that balance may be subsidized, meaning that interest doesn’t accrue while payments are on hold during school.
 Students who don’t demonstrate need typically can only take out unsubsidized loans.

-In addition to federal student loans, award letters sometimes also list Perkins loans and/or Parent PLUS loans as funding options.
+In addition to federal student loans, aid offer letters sometimes also list Perkins loans and/or Parent PLUS loans as funding options.

 Perkins loans are another type of need-based loan.
-Though they often have affordable rates, they also must be paid back.
+Though they typically have affordable rates, they must be paid back.
 You'll want to leave them out when calculating your true estimated costs.

 Parent PLUS loans

 Parent PLUS loans, as the name suggests, are loans taken out in a parent’s name.
 Many students without credit have their parents take out loans to cover their remaining costs.

 But not only do these loans, like all others, have to be paid back, they also require a credit check and are therefore not a guaranteed option for every family.